 - have experience in designing and developing software-intensive systems

 - understand the basic concepts of software architecture.
 If desired, they can gain this understanding by completing the Software Architecture: Principles and Practices course, which is available as instructor-led classroom training and as eLearning

-Before beginning this course, the learner must acquire a copy of the text book: Documenting Software Architectures: Views and Beyond.
-The textbook can be purchased through the following link: http://www.mypearsonstore.com/bookstore/product.asp?isbn=0321552687.
+Before beginning this course, the learner must acquire a copy of the text book: Documenting Software Architectures: Views and Beyond - 2nd Edition.
+The textbook can be purchased through the following link: https://www.informit.com/store/documenting-software-architectures-views-and-beyond-9780321552686.

 To access the SEI Learning Portal, your computer must have the following:

 - For optimum viewing, we recommend using the following browsers: Microsoft Edge, Mozilla Firefox, Google Chrome, Safari

 - These browsers are supported on the following operating systems: Microsoft Windows 8 (or higher), OSX (Last two major releases), Most Linux Distributions

 - Mobile Operating Systems: iOS 9, Android 6.0